fanteastick/quartz-test/content/linux/Systemd and auto shutdowns.md

 Thanks perplexity

 The message "sleep-monitor-systemd system is about to suspend" indicates that the system is preparing to enter a low-power state, likely triggered by systemd's power management settings.
-Here’s how you can investigate and resolve this issue:
+Here's how you can investigate and resolve this issue:

 ---